Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

-As an eligible retiree, your surviving dependent(s) may be eligible to enroll in PEBB retiree insurance coverage if they meet both the procedural and eligibility requirements outlined in WAC 182-12-180 or 182-12-265.
+Your surviving dependent(s) may be eligible to enroll or defer enrollment in PEBB retiree insurance coverage as a survivor if they meet both the procedural and eligibility requirements outlined in WAC 182-12-180 or 182-12-265.
 The PEBB Program must receive all required forms to enroll or defer enrollment in PEBB retiree insurance coverage within the following timelines:

 If you are a surviving spouse, state-registered domestic partner, or dependent child of an emergency service employee who was killed in the line of duty, you may be eligible to enroll or defer enrollment in PEBB retiree insurance coverage if you meet both the procedural and eligibility requirements outlined in WAC 182-12-250.
-All required forms enrolling or deferring enrollment in retiree insurance coverage must be received by the PEBB Program no later than 180 days after the later of:
+The required forms to enroll or defer enrollment in PEBB retiree insurance coverage must be received by the PEBB Program no later than 180 days after the later of:

 - The death of the emergency service worker.

 - The date on the letter from the Department of Retirement Systems or the board for volunteer firefighters and reserve officers that informs the survivor that they are determined to be an eligible survivor.

 - The last day the surviving spouse, state-registered domestic partner, or child was covered under any health plan through the emergency service worker’s employer.